Prof. C.T. van Ham (Carolien)

 Carolien van Ham is Professor of Empirical Political Science at Radboud University Nijmegen.

-Her research focuses on legitimacy and political representation, democratization and authoritarianism, electoral integrity and fraud, and the connection between democracy and human rights.
-Van Ham has published in the European Journal of Political Research, Electoral Studies, West European Politics, International Political Science Review, Government and Opposition, Democratization, as well as numerous book chapters, and co-edited Myth and Reality of the Legitimacy Crisis: Explaining Trends and Cross-National Differences in Established Democracies (Oxford University Press, 2017).
+Her research focuses on democratisation and autocratisation, legitimacy and democratic erosion, and electoral integrity and electoral fraud.
+Van Ham has published in the European Journal of Political Research, Public Opinion Quarterly, Electoral Studies, West European Politics, Government and Opposition, Democratisation, among others, and was co-editor of the book Myth and Reality of the Legitimacy Crisis: Explaining Trends and Cross-National Differences in Established Democracies (Oxford University Press, 2017).

-Before coming to Nijmegen, van Ham worked as a (Senior) Lecturer in Comparative Politics at the University of New South Wales (Australia, 2015-2019), as a postdoctoral researcher at the University of Twente (Netherlands, 2012-2014), and as a postdoctoral researcher at the University of Gothenburg (Sweden, 2014).
-She obtained her PhD in 2012 at the European University Institute in Florence (Italy).
+Before coming to Nijmegen, van Ham worked as a (senior) lecturer in comparative political science at the University of New South Wales in Sydney (Australia, 2015-2019), as a postdoctoral researcher at the University of Twente (2012-2014) and as a postdoctoral researcher at the Varieties of Democracy project (Sweden, 2014).
+She obtained her PhD in 2012 from the European University Institute in Florence (Italy).